ebabel-eu/tic-tac-toe-vite/README.md

 `npm run dev`

 ## todo:
-- unit tests with Jest.
+- more unit tests with Vitest (compatible with Jest syntax).
 - end to end tests.